renerocksai/sublime_zk/README.md

 ```

 ### Searching for friends
 If you see a link in a note and wonder what **other** notes also reference this note, then that is easy enough to do: Just click inside the link and press `[alt]+[enter]`.

+**Note:** If you have `ag` installed, the list of all referencing notes will pop up immediately, you can narrow it down by typing as usual, and select a note by pressing `[enter]` or clicking.
+The so-chosen note will then be opened.

-This will bring up a _find-in-files_ panel, automatically pre-filled to search for the note-ID.
+However, if `ag` is not installed, a _find-in-files_ panel will be opened, automatically pre-filled to search for the note-ID.

 ![friend-search](https://user-images.githubusercontent.com/30892199/32442529-0aa52de8-c2fc-11e7-87fa-1f42b2a1c56b.png)